-Appointment of Directors and Executive Committee members
+Appointment of Directors and Executive Team members

+In considering the selection, appointment and re-election of Directors, Cleanaway will ensure that an appropriate balance of skills, experience, expertise and diversity is maintained.
 Cleanaway carefully considers the character, experience, education and skill set, as well as interests and associations, of each potential candidate for appointment to the Board and conducts appropriate checks to verify the suitability of the candidate prior to their appointment as a Director.